smhurf/lewagon_challenges/05-Production/05-Deploy-to-Production-day2/02-CreateVersion/README.md

 Let's create a model version on GCP that we'll be able to call later on from the command line to do some prediction.

-## First install correct dependencies so that we are aligned with AI platform 1.115 runtine
+## First install correct dependencies

+In order to be aligned with AI platform 1.15 runtine (just run following command for now you'll understand why later in the exercise)

 ```bash
 pip install -r requirements.txt
 ```
-Check that dependencies inside reauirements.txt are the same as in setup.py file
+Check that dependencies inside requirements.txt are the same as in setup.py file

 ## Create a model